uncompiled/kata/strings/lookAndSay/README.md

 ## Thoughts

-To calculate the (n)th Morris Number, we can think of this as a recurrence because we are "saying" the previous (n-1)th number.
+To calculate the (n)th number, we can think of this as a recurrence because we are "saying" the previous (n-1)th number.

 One approach is to scan the digits and count the number of consecutive